“On the road again, just can’t wait to get on the road again…”

 Another mil-spouse recommends prolonging the military move until mid-May, or the last physical day the schools will give full credit, if at all possible.

 When Amanda and her family left Georgia two weeks before school ended, she had to register her oldest in New York because they had two more months of school left.
-Although her son had perfect attendance and straight A’s, he had to essentially repeat the last two months of the same grade.
+Although her son had perfect attendance and straight A’s, he essentially had to repeat the last two months of the same grade.

 Military Interstate Children’s Compact Commission

 In August of 2014, all 50 states joined this compact, essentially created to make it easier for military kids to switch schools throughout their parents’ career.
-Department of Defense Schools cannot join the compact, but work hand-in-hand with students and families.
+Department of Defense Schools cannot join the compact, but they work hand-in-hand with students and families.

 This compact is supposed to make it easier for children to switch schools, but it doesn’t always work.
 At the Annual Association of the United States Army Conference in 2015, General Mark Milley commented, “If it isn’t working or you run into problems, please tell us,” he said.
 “Otherwise we have no way of knowing what is happening.”